zhangir-azerbayev/proof-GPT/README.md

 # proof-GPT
 WIP

-A 774M parameter transformer trained on mathematical data.
+A 774M GPT-2 model pre-trained on mathematical data.